ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ![Creating a new dashboard](images/monitoring-dashboard-new.png)

 Select the format for your information.
-Click on _Panel Title_ and _Edit_.
+Click _Panel Title_ and _Edit_.
 A configuration section appears and you configure the metrics that you want to display from the _Metrics_ tab.

 ![Editing the new Graph](images/monitoring-edit-graph.png)